 The Power of Us Workforce Survey is the first-of-its kind national survey of youth-serving professionals, designed to explore, define, and elevate the work of youth-serving professionals.
+Importantly, one in five respondents to the national survey works in California.
 The resulting data can be used to inform policy, practice, and research to support the youth-serving workforce.
 Our Co-CEO Aleah Rosario was a key advisor and served on the core team for the campaign.
+Read the Full report here.

 Power of Us Meaning Making Sessions